 If you're waiting for an engagement ring or you've already started to shop around with your partner, you should definitely have a few things in mind before either of you says "yes" to a forever sparkler.
 Read our nine tips you should know before buying an , below.

-Shape Matters Most
+1. Shape Matters Most

-Settings Are Second
+2. Settings Are Second

-Spy on Her Style
+3. Spy on Your Partner's Style

-Consider the Metal
+4. Consider the Metal

-Buy Loose Stones
+5. Buy Loose Stones

-Work Your Budget Well
+6. Work With Your Budget

-Give Yourself at Least Six Weeks
+8. Give Yourself at Least Six Weeks

 Remember that once ordered, a ring can take up to six weeks to arrive, potentially longer if you're having it custom designed.
 If you want to engrave the inside of the ring, be sure to request the inscription when you place your order.

-Get It in Writing
+9. Get It in Writing

 Diamonds one carat or larger should be accompanied by a diamond-grading report issued by an independent gemological association such as the GIA or the American Gem Society.
-You might also get a "fingerprint" of your ring on the bill of sale, which would include the stone's 4 Cs, shape, dimensions, and any cosmetic enhancements.
-Also, anything that affects its value -- if it was made by a famous designer, is an antique or period piece, or is handmade or custom-designed -- should also be noted.
+You might also get a "fingerprint" of your ring on the bill of sale, which would include the stone's 4 Cs, shape, dimensions and any cosmetic enhancements.
+Also, anything that affects its value—if it was made by a famous designer, is an antique or period piece, or is handmade or custom-designed—should also be noted.